hayres/hayres.github.io/_posts/2016-10-29-running-with-the-bulls.markdown

 So when I went to my sister's farm with my new found running prowess I had little idea it would lead to my own "running with the bulls" moment of glory.

-My sister and her husband farm the national trust farm on the end of Lizard point, about 250 acres of mixed arable and grazing land.
+My sister and her husband farm the National Trust farm on the end of Lizard point, about 250 acres of mixed arable and grazing land.
 The grow crops and the grazing is stocked with sheep and cows.
-So the first day I was there is set of on a route that took in Kynance cove and then looped round past the lighthouse and back up the fields from Housal bay and home.
+So the first day I was there I set of on a route that took in Kynance cove and then looped round past the lighthouse and back up the fields from Housal bay and home.
 About 7.5 kilometres in total.